C4ptainCrunch/thesis/source/index.rst

 When a player has captured more than 25 seeds the game ends and he wins.
 If both players have captured 24 seeds, the game ends by a draw.
-If the current player pits are all empty, the game ends and the player with the most captures wins.
+If the current player's pits are all empty, the game ends and the player with the most captures wins.

 The last way to stop the game is when a position is encountered twice in the